symbol/symbol-docs/source/guides/aggregate/creating-an-escrow-contract-with-aggregate-bonded-transaction.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-3. When an **AggregateTransaction is bonded**, Alice will need to **lock 10 nem.xem** to prevent spamming the network.
-Once the ticket distributor signs the AggregateTransaction, the amount of locked cat.currency becomes available again on Alice's account, and the exchange will get through.
+3. When an **AggregateTransaction is bonded**, Alice will need to lock ``10`` |networkcurrency| to prevent spamming the network.
+Once the ticket distributor signs the AggregateTransaction, the amount of locked |networkcurrency| becomes available again on Alice's account, and the exchange will get through.

 .. example-code::